Important information for applicants: teaching and learning 2021/ 22 academic year.98.3 KB

-Arts in all their forms are influencing our lives more than ever before, becoming part of our culture through the TV, web and social media.
 Our degree in Arts in Education explores these rich themes and consider how they affect educational opportunities.
 It also brings practical study into the course with opportunities to work with leading arts organisations.

-If you are open minded, creative and have a desire to explore arts in all its forms – poetry, singing and drama, as well as visual arts – then the Arts in Education course is for you.
+If you are open-minded, creative and have a desire to explore learning through the arts in all forms – poetry, singing and drama, as well as visual arts – then the Arts in Education course is for you.

 As well as enriching our understanding of culture, the arts have huge potential in improving the quality of education and transforming lives.

 During the foundation year, you'll gain an introduction to the arts and education, and you'll develop skills and confidence to prepare you to study at degree level.

 Throughout the course, you'll be able to apply your passion and enthusiasm for the arts to academic and practical scenarios.
 You'll gain a deep understanding of the powerful connection between arts and education, and how the arts pervade so much of society and of our lives as individuals.